-- Add vanilla extract and egg yolks one at a time, beating after each addition.
+- Add vanilla extract and eggs one at a time, beating after each addition.

 - While this is creaming, Beat egg whites until stiff with a hand mixer.
 Set aside.

-- In separate bowl, sift once-sifted cake flour with baking powder and salt.
+- In separate bowl, sift cake flour with baking powder and salt.

-- By hand, add in sifted flour mixture.
+- By hand, fold in 1/2 of sifted flour mixture.

 - Fold in egg whites.

 - Spread into 2 buttered pans and bake for approx 26-31 minutes, checking with a toothpick in center of cake to see if it is done.